tomsing1/deep-learning-with-pytorch/docs/0_setting_up_a_cloud_workstation.md

 To step throught the examples of part 2 of the book, I created a Notebook project on [Paperspace gradient](https://www.paperspace.com/) to

 1. get access to more powerful GPUs and
-2. leverage storage on AWS S3 (and mount buckets as if they were posix folders)
+2. leverage storage on S3 (and mount buckets as if they were posix folders)

 ### Installing dependencies